 Bring your Income Statement (aka Profit & Loss Statement) from your existing business, or work from a sample statement that we provide.
 Learn the difference between direct and indirect expenses, how to calculate Gross and Net profit margins, and how much markup you should be charging to cover your overhead costs.
 Learn how to visualize your break-even point, and how to use that number to steer your path toward profitability.

 June 3: Balance Sheet, Working Capital – Indicators of business financial health

 Bring your Balance Sheet from your existing business, or work from a sample we provide.
 Learn how to think about what you “own” and what you “owe”, and calculate some simple indicators to help you assess the financial health of your business.
 Learn how to calculate working capital, and why it’s so important to the financial health of your business.

-June 10: Cash Flow Statements, Debt Service Coverage Ratios
+New Date – June 17: Cash Flow Statements, Debt Service Coverage Ratios

 Learn to construct a Cash Flow Statement, working from an Income Statement and Balance Sheet (bring statements from your existing business, or work from samples we provide).
 Learn the crucial difference between profits and cash and answer the questions: If we’re profitable, why is there no cash?
 OR If we have cash, why are we not profitable?
 Learn how to calculate your Debt Service Coverage Ratio – a key indicator to know if you plan to apply for a loan.
 Understand what Payables and Receivables are, and how they add – or subtract – cash from your business.